-- 1. Submit a completed admission application, fee, and two (2) letters of recommendation before the published deadline. - 2.
-Be eighteen (18) years of age or older by the starting school year. - 3.
-Have a cumulative GPA of 2.5.

-- Have taken high school or college Biology with lab and/or Physics within the last 10 years with a grade of "C" or better. - Submit transcripts (High school or GED scores / College transcripts) - 6.
-Complete one 8-hour observation/shadow experience in a Radiology Department. - Attend a Radiologic Technology Informative Session. - 8.
-Interview with a Faculty Member.
+- 1. Submit a completed admission application (Application Deadline will be December 31st) for the following year. - 2.
+Two (2) letters of recommendation must be submitted. - 3.
+Eighteen (18) years of age or older by the starting school year. - 4.
+Have a college or high school current cumulative GPA of 2.5. - 5.
+High school or college physics within the last 10 years with a "C" or better OR high school or college biology with lab, within the last 10 years with a "C" or better. - 6.
+Official transcripts - a.
+High school or GED scores - b.
+College transcripts - 7.
+One eight (8) hours observation/shadow experience in a radiology department is not required, but highly recommended. - 8.
+Schedule and attend a faculty interview and be considered a "recommended" applicant per faculty determination. - 9.
+Attend an on campus or previously recorded "Info Session"